William Bowman (director): Film

-1910-1915
+Early career (1910–1914)

 After gaining considerable acting experience on stage, Bowman was invited by Edwin Thanhouser to join his new motion-picture company, which he had established in 1909 in New Rochelle, New York.
 Bowman moved to New Rochelle in the latter months of 1910 and took residence at 276 Huguenot Street.
 He first appeared in the Thanhouser Company's short The Old Curiosity Shop, released in January 1912.
 That was followed by roles in Silas Marner, Under Two Flags, as Shylock in Shakespeare's The Merchant of Venice, and performances in Now Watch the Professor, For the Mikado, and other productions.

 Bowman worked with Thanhouser for two years.
 He then moved to Chicago to direct and act in films for the American Film Manufacturing Company.
 One his notable directoral projects for that studio was a three-reel adaptation of journalist Opie Read's 1902 book The Starbucks.
 Soon, though, after the New York Motion Picture Company began moving its operations to California in 1912, Bowman relocated to the West Coast to direct films for "NYMPC", his first three productions for that studio being The Iconoclast, The Lure of the Violin, and Retrogression in 1913.
 Bowman remained with NYMPC for six months and then began working on projects for the western division of Vitagraph.
-His first production for that studio was Master of the Mines followed by Ghosts, Inasmuch, The Face of Fear, and The King’s Men.
+His first production for that studio was Master of the Mines followed by Ghosts, Inasmuch, The Face of Fear, and The King's Men.
 He both starred in and directed those films.

 According to Motion Picture News, it was in this period that Bowman also traveled on location to Oklahoma to direct three Vitagraph Westerns at the legendary Miller Brothers 101 Ranch.
 He then returned to the East Coast to direct three films of various lengths for Universal Pictures at Victor Studios' facilities in Fort Lee, New Jersey.
 The most elaborate work of those productions, released in December 1914, was a four-reeler titled The Beautiful Unknown.
 Bowman then began to produce his own longer "photoplays", one being the six-reeler The Tale of the North.